International Superstar Soccer 64: Reception

 The most often cited strengths of the game included a variety of gameplay modes; the wide range of moves that the players can execute; the graceful, lifelike player animations; and the controls, particularly the tight responsiveness and strong implementation of the Nintendo 64 controller's analog joystick.
 However, most critics found it difficult to cover all of the game's positive elements.
 For example, Next Generation commented, "Details like refs of varying skill, different weather conditions, real stadiums, and attitude give even more depth to a game that gets just about everything right."
 Peer Schneider of IGN (then known as N64.com) gave strong praise to International Superstar Soccer 64's multiplayer modes.
 He later published a longer review which covered a few criticisms, such as the lack of a FIFA license, but also commented more extensively on the game's strong attention to detail, and reemphasized that "As far as multiplayer games go, ISS64 has replaced Mario Kart 64, Star Fox 64 and Wayne Gretzky as the ultimate gameplay experience."
 Glenn Rubenstein of GameSpot said that it "offers just about everything FIFA 64 did.
 It just does it slightly better."

 Just a few months after the game's North American release, Electronic Gaming Monthly ranked it the 24th best console video game of all time, commenting that "The gameplay is awesome, appealing to both hardcore and casual fans of the sport.
 The graphics are the best of any sports game, as the attention to detail in the player animations is amazing. ...
 No soccer game comes close to this one."
 In its 1997 Editors' Choice Awards, Electronic Gaming Monthly also named International Superstar Soccer 64 "Sports Game of the Year" and a runner-up for "Nintendo 64 Game of the Year" (behind GoldenEye 007).
 Official Nintendo Magazine ranked it the 81st best game available on Nintendo platforms.
-The game won the award for "Sports Game of the Year" at the Academy of Interactive Arts & Sciences' First Interactive Achievement Awards.
+The game won the award for "Console Sports Game of the Year" at the Academy of Interactive Arts & Sciences' inaugural Interactive Achievement Awards.

 Mundial Ronaldinho Soccer 64

 The intro of a Peruvian bootleg version of the game intended for the Brazilian market, entitled Mundial Ronaldinho Soccer 64, became a popular Internet meme in 2020.
-The bootleg, made by Peruvian programmer Lobsang "Mr. Byte" Alvites, changed the announcer's language to Portuguese (although the commentator actually speaks a mix of Peruvian Spanish (see Portuñol) and Japanese).
-Named after Ronaldo Nazario, the title screen incorrectly uses poorly-edited photos of another famous Brazilian footballer, Ronaldo, who was also known as "Ronaldinho" at the 1996 Summer Olympics and is often confused with the former.
-Ronaldinho also does not appear in the game itself, while Ronaldo is present.
-It replaces the names of the fictional characters and teams with real-life counterparts, albeit with errors on some, such as Alan Shearer's name being misspelled as "Schearer".
+The bootleg, made by Peruvian scene organization Twin Eagles Group, changed the announcer's language to Portuguese (although the commentator actually speaks a mix of Peruvian Spanish and Portuguese; see Portuñol).
+Named after Ronaldo Nazário (who was known as "Ronaldinho" in his early international career and should not be confused with Ronaldinho, who in Brazil was given the demonym "Gaúcho" to differentiate from Ronaldo), the title screen uses poorly-edited photos of him.
+It replaces the fictional names of the players with real-life counterparts (with Ronaldo's name overwriting that of in-game striker Allejo), albeit with errors on some, such as Alan Shearer's name being misspelled as "Schearer".